openXC7/primitive-tests/clb-tests/jtag-test/README.md

 Because JTAG TCK toggles clock to registers and the LUTRAM under test, there is no need to define board/pin constraints (unless you want debug LEDs).

-To support a new target, update the `FAMILY`/`PART`/`BOARD`/`JTAG_CABLE` variables in the Makefile or run make overriding them as in the following example:
+To support a new target, update the `FAMILY`/`PART`/`BOARD`/`JTAG_CABLE` variables in the Makefile, or alternatively run make and override them as in the following example:

 ```
 make FAMILY=kintex7 PART=xc7k325tffg900-2 BOARD=kc705 JTAG_CABLE=digilent ...